InnerPeace-Wu/CapsNet-tensorflow/README.md

 **The key of the paper is not how accurate the `CapsNet` is, but the `novel idea of representation of image with capsule`**.

-* The less accurate may due to the missing `3M` parameters.(My implementaion with 8M compared to 11M referred in the paper.)
-* The model is still under-fitting.

 ## Dependencies